 Petrol powered jetboards are out since many years and companies such like Jetsurf have a lot of experience with mass production.
 They are noisier and you have to deal with petrol, but they are also reliable, still cheaper at high performance and you can bring them on an airplane.

 The latter one (travelling by plane) is the biggest advantage compared to all the electric models.
 Electric surfboard batteries cannot be taken on a place.
 If you want to travel with an e-surfboard you need to send your batterie upfront to the hotel using a special freight forwarder.

 Your personal electric surfboard buying guide

 Now we need a few informations from you, if you want to have a personal recommendation for you.
-Please fill out the questionnaire below and we will email you some recommendations.
+Please fill out the questionnaire at the top and we will email you some recommendations.